abpframework/abp/docs/en/Samples/Microservice-Demo.md

 * BackendAdminApp.Host
 * PublicWebSite.Host

-## Exploring the Solution
+## A Brief Overview of the Solution

 The Visual Studio solution consists of multiple projects each have different roles in the system:

 ![microservice-sample-solution](../images/microservice-sample-solution.png)

-#### Microservices

-Microservices have no UI, but exposes some REST APIs.

-* **IdentityService.Host**: Host the ABP Identity module which is used to manage users & roles.
-It has no additional service, but only hosts the Identity module's API.
-* **BloggingService.Host**: Host the ABP Blogging module which is used to manage blog & posts (a typical blog application).
-It has no additional service, but only hosts the Blogging module's API.
-* **ProductService.Host**: Hosts the Product module (that is inside the solution) which is used to manage products.
-It also contains the EF Core migrations to create/update the Product Management database schema.
+### Applications

+These are the actual applications those have user interfaces to interact to the users and use the system.

+- **AuthServer.Host**: Host the IdentityServer4 to provide an authentication service to other services and applications.
+It is a single-sign server and contains the login page.
+- **BackendAdminApp.Host**: This is a backend admin application that host UI for Identity and Product management modules.
+- **PubicWebSite.Host**: As public web site that contains a simple product list page and blog module UI.
+- **ConsoleClientDemo**: A simple console application to demonstrate the usage of services from a C# application.

-#### Gateways / BFFs (Backend for Frontend)
+### Gateways / BFFs (Backend for Frontend)

 Gateways are used to provide a single entry point to the applications.
 It can also used for rate limiting, load balancing... etc. Used the [Ocelot](https://github.com/ThreeMammals/Ocelot) library.